melaniebrgr/learning-computer-science/05-system-design/03-cloud-services/03-aws-block-storage.md

 ### Elastic file system (EFS)

+File storage is ideal for use cases in which a large number of services and resources need to access the same data at the same time.

 EFS is a preformatted file system that scales automatically and has multi-attach is a core feature.
 For this reason it is a great solution for when you want to share data between multiple EC2 instances. **It can be shared** between different availability zones in a region and even with premises clients.
 With EFS a file system can be mounted to some mount point on an EC2 instance.
 The EFS needs to be created within a subnet in a specific region.

+Amazon EBS volumes attach to EC2 instances and are a (single) AZ resource.
+In order to attach EC2 to EBS, you need to be in the same AZ.
+It's a hard drive you can save files to, run a database on top of it, or store applications on.
+If you provision a 2TB EBS volume and fill it up, it doesn't automatically scale to give you more storage.

+Amazon EFS it isn't just a blank hard drive that you can write to.
+It is a true file system for Linux.
+It is a regional resource and stores data in and across multiple AZs.
+This means, any EC2 instance in the Region can write to the EFS file system, i.e. you can have multiple instances reading and writing from it at the same time.
+As you write more data to EFS, it automatically scales.
+No need to provision any more volumes.

 ### FSx Lustre